 FIFA 22 ratings: Aubameyang, Partey, Saka & Arsenal's best players revealed

-The 2020-21 season was another disappointing one for Arsenal, but if there was a positive to take away, it was the influx of youth rising through the ranks at the Emirates.
+The 2020-21 season was another disappointing one for Arsenal, but if there was a positive to take away, it was the influx of youth players moving up to the first-team set-up at the Emirates.

 Editors' Picks